abhi2495/azure-blob-management-service/README.md

     <file-identifier>

+**Note -**

-    **Note- This file identifier can be used to download or delete the blob from azure storage
+    - The file identifier returned in response can be used to download, delete or copy the blob
+    - If storage container for the specified tenant is not present, then it will be created before blob is created inside it

 <br>
 <br>